Document how to generate REST API bindings using swagger-codegen

 '/' in the configuration of the python bindings.

-#16 Updated by email@example.com about 1 year ago
+#16 Updated by email@example.com over 1 year ago

 - Status changed from ASSIGNED to CLOSED - COMPLETE